flemm0/PM566_project/README.md

 Insulin resistance and diabetes is a growing health issue for Americans.
 When foods with a high glycemic index (causing a rapid rise in blood sugar) are consumed, the pancreas must pump insulin to move sugar from the blood back into the cells.
-Over time, if these foods are constantly consumed, the cells stop responding to insulin and the normal blood sugar level rises.
+Over time, if these foods are consumed on a consistent basis, cells stop responding to insulin and the normal blood sugar level rises.
 This leads to weight gain, as excess blood sugar is sent to be stored as body fat, and sets the stage for prediabetes and type 2 diabetes.

 Some quick factoids about diabetes from the CDC: